PhoenixHaven/Anticheat-Detections/README.md

 # Anticheat-Detections
-Methods to detect nearly every anticheat
+Methods to detect nearly every public anticheat

 Note: Some methods may be outdated